apache/gravitino/docs/iceberg-rest-service.md

 1. **Gravitino Iceberg REST Catalog Service Configuration:**

-In this section, you can specify the http server properties like host and port.
+In this section, you can specify the HTTP server properties like host and port.

 2. **Gravitino Iceberg metrics store Configuration:**